decred/dcrdocs/docs/glossary.md

 #### Seed

-A series of 33 words that is used to generate the private key for a wallet.
-Anyone who has the seed for a wallet can spend any DCR it holds.
+A 256-bit (32-byte) cryptographically secure random number that can be used to recover a wallet.
+When creating a wallet using any Decred wallet software, a 33 word "seed phrase" is also created from the 32-byte seed.
+If the wallet is lost or corrupted, the seed phrase can be used to restore the wallet's private keys, transaction history, and ballances using any Decred wallet on any computer.

 #### Simnet